Rodica24/PAD_Lab/README.md

 ## Service Boundaries
 I plan on having two microservices and an API Gateway:
-* User service: Handles user registration, login, authentication, and profile management.
+* User service: This microservice will handle user registration, login, authentication, and profile management.
+It is responsible for securing user data and generating JWT tokens for session management.
-* Finance service: Manages all financial data (income, expenses, and savings goals).
+* Finance service: This microservice will handle the financial data of users.
+It will manage the income, expenses, savings goals, and support the group savings challenge, which will leverage WebSocket communication for real-time updates.
 * API Gateway: Centralized access point for clients that routes incoming requests to User Service or Finance Service based on the request path.
+The gateway will also manage caching to improve performance and reduce the load on services.

 ![image](https://github.com/user-attachments/assets/fe3826c7-9dd5-4d45-972e-4814721aa357)